Kentucky grand jury declines to file homicide charges in death of Breonna Taylor

 At the White House, President Trump praised Cameron’s handling of the case and backed the attorney general’s comments that “mob justice is not justice.”
 Trump said he planned to speak with Beshear on Wednesday to monitor security efforts.

 Cameron said Sgt.
-Jonathan Mattlingly was the only officer who entered Taylor’s residence the night she died.
+Jonathan Mattingly was the only officer who entered Taylor’s residence the night she died.
 When he entered, Mattingly saw Taylor and her boyfriend, 27-year-old Kenneth Walker, standing at the end of the hallway.
 Using a weapon he legally possessed, Walker shot Mattingly in his thigh, Cameron said.

-The three officers — including Hankison and Detective Myles Cosgrove — fired a combined 22 shots and Taylor was struck six times.
+The three officers — including Hankison and Detective Myles Cosgrove — fired a combined 32 shots, and Taylor was struck six times.
 Only one of those shots was fatal, Cameron said.
 The FBI’s analysis concluded that Cosgrove fired that round.

-Hankison, who was standing outside, fired his weapon through a sliding-glass door and a window, Cameron said.
+Hankison, who was standing outside, fired 10 of those shots through a sliding-glass door and a window, Cameron said.
 Some of those bullets entered a neighboring unit that housed a man, a pregnant woman and a child — resulting in the three charges of first-degree wanton endangerment

+Cameron said there was no conclusive evidence that Hankison’s gunfire struck Taylor.

 Carol Petitt, a lawyer for Hankison, declined to comment on the indictment.